Bradamante: In Orlando Innamorato and Orlando Furioso

 After the lovers are reunited, Rinaldo grants Ruggiero his blessing to marry Bradamante.
-However, her parents reject the suitor even after Ruggiero converts to Christianity, preferring a Leo, the son of the Greek emperor Constantine.
-Bradamante manages to convince King Charlemagne to decree that she will only marry a man who can withstand her in battle, greatly angering her parents, who nonetheless reluctantly agree.
-Ruggiero, meanwhile, sets off to kill Leo.
-On the way, he finds the Constantine’s forces battling the Bulgarians.
+However, her parents reject the suitor even after Ruggiero converts, preferring Leo, the son of the Greek emperor Constantine.
+Bradamante convinces Charlemagne to decree that she will only marry a man who can withstand her in battle, greatly angering her parents, who reluctantly agree.
+Ruggiero sets off to kill Leo; on the way, he finds the Constantine's forces battling the Bulgarians.
 Ruggiero immediately enters the battle to assist the Bulgarians, who had been losing, and manages to turn the tide of the battle.
 However, he is captured and imprisoned by the Greeks.
-Leo, impressed with Ruggiero’s valor, frees him.
+Leo, impressed with Ruggiero's valor, frees him.
 He then asks for a favor, and Ruggiero, grateful for his freedom, promises to grant whatever Leo asks.
-Leo, having learned of Bradamante’s challenge and knowing he isn’t strong enough to win against her, asks that Ruggiero fight Bradamante on his behalf.
+Leo, having learned of Bradamante's challenge and knowing he is not strong enough to win against her, asks that Ruggiero fight Bradamante on his behalf.
 Ruggiero reluctantly keeps his promise and disguises himself as Leo to fight Bradamante.
 He wins the match and retreats to the woods, wishing to die.
 There, Leo finds him and asks what is wrong.
 After Ruggiero reveals his identity and that he is in love with Bradamante, Leo annuls the engagement to let Bradamante and Ruggiero wed.
 At the end, their marriage gives rise to the noble House of Este, who were patrons to both Boiardo and Ariosto.

 The poems drew from legends of Charlemagne, chansons de geste, and blended recurring motifs found in the Matter of France and the Matter of Britain.
 Bradamante and Ruggiero's romance is most likely made to parallel the romance of Angelica and Orlando.
 Bradamante and Ruggiero's love is reciprocated and honorable, whereas Orlando is driven mad with love and Angelica despises him.
 Bradamante also spends much of Orlando Furioso chasing down her love to save him, contrasting with Angelica, who spends most of the story running from Orlando.